Indoctrination: Military

 The initial psychological preparation of soldiers during training is referred to (non-pejoratively) as indoctrination.

 Information security

+Standard Form 312, a legally binding agreement that U.S. personnel must sign to access classified information.

-In the field of information security, indoctrination is the initial briefing and instructions given before a person is granted access to secret information.
+In the field of information security, indoctrination is the initial security briefing and instructions given before a person is granted access to classified information.

+In the United States, a typical security indoctrination involves briefing the person various responsibilities and reporting requirements they hold with a security clearance, operational security requirements, and the different levels of security classification.
+Additional briefings for restricted programs may be needed, such as personnel requiring access to sensitive compartmented information.

-Contemporary Examples
+Contemporary examples

-On October 2025, media outlets reported that Rabbi Shalom Ber Sorotzkin, head of the Ateret Shlomo network of yeshivas in Israel, led thousands of underaged students in a demonstration outside Military Prison to protest the arrest of a yeshiva student who refused conscription.
+In October 2025, media outlets reported that Rabbi Shalom Ber Sorotzkin, head of the Ateret Shlomo network of yeshivas in Israel, led thousands of underaged students in a demonstration outside Military Prison to protest the arrest of a yeshiva student who refused conscription.
 The children were seated wearing yellow symbols associated with Israeli hostages held in Gaza.
 Critics from Hostage and Missing Families Forum described the event as the use of minors for political or ideological messaging.

+The UK's Supreme Court held in November 2025 that the provision of religious education in schools "in a manner which was not objective, critical, and pluralistic" was equivalent to indoctrination, ruling that "the concepts are two sides of the same coin".